Gareth Edwards (rugby union): Post-playing career

 In 1990 he set a British angling record when he landed a pike weighing 45 lb 6oz at Llandegfedd Reservoir near Pontypool.
 Edwards held the record for two years.
 He also enjoys shooting game-birds.
 Edwards was patron of The Richard Hunt Foundation and in 2010 he was named a Patron of the Jaguar Academy of Sport.

 In August 2014, Edwards was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 In 2019 he appeared, alongside wife Maureen, in the BBC Series Gareth Edwards’s Great Welsh Adventure.
 The programme returned for a second series in 2021.

+In 2003, in a poll of international rugby players conducted by Rugby World magazine, Edwards was declared the greatest player of all time.
+In 2007, former England captain Will Carling published his list of the '50 Greatest Rugby players' in The Daily Telegraph, and ranked Edwards the greatest player ever, stating; "He was a supreme athlete with supreme skills, the complete package.
+He played in the 1970s, but, if he played now, he would still be the best.
+He was outstanding at running, passing, kicking and reading the game.
+He sits astride the whole of rugby as the ultimate athlete on the pitch".